Scientists to develop renewable chemicals for products of the future

 Speaking at the launch of the partnership agreement which is part-funded by the UK Department for Business, Innovation and Skills, Paul Jenkins, Unilever Research Director said developing sustainably sourced and future-proof materials was in-line with targets under the Unilever Sustainable Living Plan.

 “This study has the potential to revolutionise the way we manufacture household products and further reduce the environmental impact of our products.
-The research could eventually result in a range of new alternatives for core ingredients like surfactants and polymers which go into many of our home and personal care products.
+The research could eventually result in a range of new alternatives for core ingredients like surfactants and polymers which go into many of our home and beauty & personal care products.

 “It is the latest example of Unilever partnering with a leading academic institution to develop expertise to come up with practical solutions to long-term challenges.
 It also has potential to enable us to continue to enhance our products while also making them kinder on the environment,” said Paul Jenkins.